 We carry out analysis on a wide range of different materials and object types, including, but not exclusively, porcelain, enamels, glass, stone and metals.
 Our analysis directly addresses questions put by clients, some as basic as characterising the object, for example what it is made of, but most commonly commenting on the date of manufacture of the object.
 For this we usually use a technique known as relative compositional dating, in which we compare the compositional characteristics of the object with those of secure date and provenance.
 To do this we use a range of analytical equipment which is capable of giving precise elemental compositions.

 Our expertise is in non-invasive and quasi-nondestructive analysis, and we have developed techniques that in many cases allow analyses to be carried out on clients’ premises rather than in the laboratory.
-Techniques range from surface techniques such as X-ray Fluorescence (XRF) and Scanning Electron Microscopy (SEM) to trace element techniques such as Laser Ablation Inductively Coupled Mass Spectrometry (LA-ICPMS).
+Techniques range from surface techniques, from X-ray fluorescence (XRF) and scanning electron microscopy (SEM) to trace element techniques such as laser ablation inductively coupled mass spectrometry (LA-ICPMS).

 In addition, we can employ imaging techniques to create three dimensional images of objects using handheld laser scanners and examine internal structures to inform conservation or repair using micro-computed tomography (CT).